How to Stop Making Excuses for Not Exercising

 Reaping the benefits of exercising

-While it may truly be a challenge for some people to find time to fit exercise into a busy schedule, it is not impossible, and the health benefits are too hard to ignore.
+The health benefits of exercising are too hard to ignore.
 “Once you get started you may find it becomes something you look forward to,” says Dr. Onishi.

 “As workouts start to pay off in the form of better health, improved mood and an overall sense of well-being, you may even wonder how you lived without them.”